CEI-lab/FastRobots-2023/docs/Lab2.md

 1. Download and unzip the [codebase](https://cornell.box.com/s/aivj9ad3uv74lmpvxz8s64aamgz6azt1) into your project directory.
 2. Copy the ```ble_python``` directory into your project directory.
-3. Please read through the codebase (in particular, the demo.ipynb Jupyter notebook) to understand the different functions that you will be using in this lab.

 ```
 ble_robot-1.1